open-telemetry/opentelemetry-go/website_docs/getting-started.md

 ## Installing a Tracer Provider

 You have your application instrumented to produce telemetry data and you have an exporter to send that data to the console, but how are they connected?
 This is where the `TracerProvider` is used.
-It is a centralized point where instrumentation will get a `Tracer` from and configures these delegated `Tracer`s where and how to send the data they produce.
+It is a centralized point where instrumentation will get a `Tracer` from and funnels the telemetry data from these `Tracer`s to export pipelines.

 The pipelines that receive and ultimately transmit data to exporters are called `SpanProcessor`s.
-A `TracerProvider` can be configured to have multiple span processors, but for this example you will configure one that sends to data to your exporter in batches.
+A `TracerProvider` can be configured to have multiple span processors, but for this example you will only need to configure only one.
 Update your `main` function in `main.go` with the following.

 ```go
 func main() {